MatthewHarris01/liri-node-app/README.md

 Added code to be able to write a log of the application's actions.
 Completed OMDB search code, results are displayed in the terminal and logged to a file name 'Liri-log.txt' currently working on Bands In Town search.

+# Version 0.5
+Code to show Bands in Town search results compled.
+Next is to implement show results for only events in the US.
+Added code to log when Liri session ended, and to display a message to user showing the path to the Liri-log.txt file.